jcmoyer/love-require/README.md

 # What's this?

-lfsrequire implements a better require function for LÖVE-based games.
+love-require implements a better require function for LÖVE-based games.
 The rationale for this module is that `require` does not respect `package.path` in `.love` packages because LÖVE registers its own loader to handle loading scripts from these packages correctly.
-With lfsrequire you can control where require looks for modules.
+With love-require you can control where require looks for modules.
 This means that you can better organize your projects by putting all of your third party dependencies into a directory called `lib`, for example.